Hunter Information and Training (HIT) Program

 The State of Alaska oversees three shooting ranges, each offering a variety of opportunities to the public.
 They are located in Anchorage, Juneau, and Fairbanks.

-Find a Hunter, Bowhunter, or Muzzleloader certification class in your area.
+Find a hunter ed, bowhunter ed, crossbow ed, or muzzleloader ed certification class in your area.

 The Bowhunter Education course provides training in wildlife conservation, bowhunting techniques and safety, and outdoor preparedness.
 This certification course is endorsed by the IBEP/NBEF.

-The Hunter Clinic series offers Alaskan hunters the opportunity to gain new hunting skills or sharpen existing skills.
-Topics include: Bear Baiting Clinics, Steel Shot, Sheep/Bear Hunting.
+The Hunter Clinic series offers Alaskan hunters the opportunity to gain new hunting and shooting sports skills or sharpen existing skills.

 Do you enjoy mentoring children and others in firearms safety?
 HIT volunteer instructors assist in developing safe Alaskan hunters, improving hunter ethics and responsibility, and passing on a valuable tradition to thousands of new outdoor enthusiasts.